kasseychang/kasseychang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello!
 I am Kassey Chang.
-I studied Linguistics and Computer Science at Columbia University.
+I love anything brain and language related!